This post may contain affiliate links. Click for complete disclosures.

 Ingredients

-- Brown sugar. - The brown sugar adds a bit of sweetness.
+- Brown sugar: The light brown sugar adds a bit of sweetness.
 If you prefer your sweet potato casserole on the sweeter side, you can swap the brown sugar for regular cane sugar.
-You can also double the sugar if you want it sweeter.
+You can also add more sugar if you want it sweeter.

 I like to keep it simple, and what the kids like best when it comes to topping this gluten-free sweet potato casserole, so I tend to stick to mini gluten-free marshmallows.
-However, if you prefer something different, here are a few of my other favorite ways to top this casserole.
+However, if you prefer something different, here is my other favorite way to top this casserole.

 - 1 Cup Chopped Pecans